 Incidentally, “Merlot” in patois (a French dialect) means Blackbird.
 The growing climate and soil types are somewhat similar to Pomerol, France’s prominent Merlot growing region.

-We tried the 2004 and 2005 vintages while visiting their Oak Knoll Vineyard; both wines are unfined and unfiltered for maximum flavor and both wines are really true to the flavors of this varietal and terroir which is a testament to their acclaimed winemaker Sarah Gott and the vineyard source.
+We tried the 2004 and 2005 vintages while visiting their Oak Knoll Vineyard; both wines are unfined and unfiltered for maximum flavor and both wines are really true to the flavors of this variety and terroir which is a testament to their acclaimed winemaker Sarah Gott and the vineyard source.
 The 2004 is 95% Merlot and 5% Cabernet Sauvignon.
 It is a dark wine with a bright lively fruit on the nose and a palate full of ripe cherry and blackberries with touches of mocha and chocolate.
 The finish is long and smooth.

 The 2005 vintage includes a nearly identical blend, displays a deeper rich earthy aromatic profile with again a diversity of fruit flavors including plum and blueberry.
 It is a very well balanced wine with nice character on the finish.